ASCHEET/Credit_Risk_Analysis/README.md

 :------------------------:|:-------------------------:
 ![02-unbalanced](https://github.com/ASCHEET/Credit_Risk_Analysis/blob/main/Resources/02-Unbalanced.png?raw=true)|![03-balanced](https://github.com/ASCHEET/Credit_Risk_Analysis/blob/main/Resources/03-Balanced.png?raw=true)

-Once the datasets were balanced, the model trained the data, which is where the algorithm analyzes the data and attempts to learn patterns in the data.
+Once the datasets were balanced, the model trained the data, the algorithm analyzed the data and attempts to learn patterns in the data.

 Naive random oversampling on this data gave the following scores: Balanced Accuracy: 0.6287